DipendraPaudel/date-picker-np/README.md

 - **padding**: Sets the padding inside the input field.
 - **background**: Defines the background color of the input.
 - **lineHeight**: Sets the lineHeight of text inside the input field.

+### Default Input Height and Minimum Height

+- The default height of the input is 40px.
+- The minimum height of the input is 28px.

 ## Supported Date Range